Send Data Overview

-The first step of using Mona is to set up the data export from your monitored context.
+The first step of using Mona is to set up the data sending from your monitored context.

-You can export any JSON serializable data to Mona.
+You can send any JSON serializable data to Mona.

-The common approach is to export anything that would be useful in assessing model behavior, including but not limited to meta-data, meta-features, feature vectors, intermediate results, scores, and other outputs.
+The common approach is to send anything that would be useful in assessing model behavior, including but not limited to meta-data, meta-features, feature vectors, intermediate results, scores, and other outputs.

 -